waynebloss/wurli/readme.md

 # wurli

-Windows URL (file extension) Interchange
+Windows URL Interchange

 ## About

-A Node.js script to transform .url file(s) into static html file(s) that redirect (via javascript) to the url specified in the .url file, or vice versa.
+A Node.js script to transform .url files into static html files that redirect (via javascript) to the url specified in the .url file, or vice versa.

 To put it another way - this script creates cross platform compatible "Internet